codex-storage/nim-codex/docker/README.md

 - ETH_ACCOUNT
 - ETH_DEPLOYMENT
 - SIMULATE_PROOF_FAILURES
+- VALIDATOR
+- PERSISTENCE
+- CODEX_NODENAME(†)

 (*) These variables have default values in the docker image that are different from Codex's standard default values.

+(†) CODEX_NODENAME is used for logging purposes only in the docker image

 All environment variables are optional and will default to Codex's CLI default values.